polypressure/outbacker/README.md

 The return value of an Outbacked method is the same as any Ruby method (i.e., the value of the last evaluated expression).
 However, we typically don't care about return values when using Outbacker.
 In a sense, the result/return values are the outcome, as well as any values passed as arguments to the outcome block.

 However, sometimes you want to invoke your business-logic methods without having to provide a block of outcome callbacks.
-For example, when invoking these methods within a Rails console/REPL for debugging or support purposes, sometimes it's inconvenient to have to provide callback blocks.
-You merely want to execute the method, and don't need to act on the outcome—you just want to know the result.
+For example, when invoking these methods within a Rails console/REPL for debugging or support purposes, it can be inconvenient to have to provide callback blocks.
+You just want to execute the method, and don't need to act on the outcome—you only need to know the result.

 If you don't provide a callback block to an Outbacked method, Outbacker simply returns the outcome key and any arguments, as passed to the `handle` method.
 So for the following call to the `handle` method: